awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_secure_spring_app/Readme.md

 **Note**: Please be sure to terminate all of the resources created during this document to ensure that you are no longer charged.

-This document contains the following sections:

-+ Create an IntelliJ project named AWSItemTracker.
-+ Add the Spring POM dependencies to your project.
-+ Setup the Java packages in your project.
-+ Create the Java logic for a secure web application.
-+ Create the main controller class.
-+ Create the WorkItem class.
-+ Create the JDBC Classes.
-+ Create the Service classes.
-+ Create the HTML files.
-+ Create a Script file that performs AJAX requests.
-+ Create a JAR file for the AWS Tracker application.
-+ Setup the RDS instance.
-+ Deploy the application to the AWS Elastic Beanstalk.

 ## Create an IntelliJ project named AWSItemTracker